Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

 # Run the Code
 1. Make sure you have Python 3.11 or newer installed on your system.

-2. Download the file .py file
+2. Download the training file in Data folder

 3. Go to the project folder where 'nattawut_credit_risk_refactored.py' and 'requirements.txt' are located.